doctorfree/MusicPlayerPlus/mppcava/README.md

 ### Pulseaudio

-Just make sure you have installed pulseaudio dev files and that cava has been built with pulseaudio support (it should be automatically if the dev files are found).
+Just make sure you have installed pulseaudio dev files and that mppcava has been built with pulseaudio support (it should be automatically if the dev files are found).

-If you're lucky all you have to do is to run cava.
+If you're lucky all you have to do is to run mppcava.

 If nothing happens you might have to use a different source than the default.
 The default might also be your microphone.
 Look at the [config](#configuration) file for help.